There are three situations when you may require to reset a failover plan:

 - Complete the Reset Plan wizard.

-- For security purposes, at the Enter Credentials step, re-type Site Administrator or Failover Plan Author password.
+- For security purposes, at the Enter Credentials step, retype the VAO Administrator or Plan Author password.

 - At the Reset Actions step, choose whether you want to reset the plan state, clear the change log history in the Plan Definition Report, or reset all configuration and revert all parameters to default.